hassansin/dbcart/README.md

 ## Extending Cart Model
+It's easy to extend DBCart.
+You can extend base DBCart model and add your own methods or columns.
 Follow these steps to extend the cart model:

-1. Create a model by extending `Hassansin\DBCart\Models\CartLine``:
+1. Create a model by extending `Hassansin\DBCart\Models\Cart`:
     ```php
     namespace App;